Port and Interface Frequently Asked Questions

 What does the “PF-XX” stand for in interface and circuit names?
 What does “CT” mean in IDs?

-PF-AP: Port and non-aggregated Dedicated cloud connections
+PF-AP: Ports and non-aggregated dedicated cloud ports

 PF-BC: Backbone virtual circuit

-PF-DC: Marketplace/third-party virtual circuit
+PF-DC: Marketplace virtual circuit

 PF-IX: IX virtual circuit

 PF-L3-CUST: Cloud Router